Finch Gesture: How Australian skipper helped a student in "remote learning" | Sports-Games

 Finch Gesture: How Australian skipper helped a student in "remote learning"

-In a heart-warming gesture, Australian white-ball captain Aaron Finch has reached out to a second standard student Alex Altube assigning him a cricket project through his school teacher.
-With cases of COVID-19 rising in the state of Victoria and all the schools closed, remote learning proved difficult for students with absence of community sport.
-Around 700,000 students are not being able to attend school.
+Australian white-ball captain Aaron Finch helped a second grade student beat the lockdown blues by assigning the kid a cricket project through his school teacher, adding some joy to his daily routine.
+With cases of COVID-19 rising in the state of Victoria and all the schools closed, remote learning has been a challenge for students in the absence of community sport.
+Around 700,000 students are not being able to attend school due to the pandemic.
+The country has reported over 9,000 cases and more than 100 deaths so far.

-According to Cricket Australia's official website, "...learning from home in term two proved particularly challenging for young cricket lover Alex Altube, a grade two student at Blackburn Lake Primary School in Melbourne's east.
+Cricket Australia's official website, cricket.com.au, reported that "...learning from home in term two proved particularly challenging for young cricket lover Alex Altube, a grade two student at Blackburn Lake Primary School in Melbourne's east.
 At least it was until Finch stepped in to help."
-The cricket.com.au reported that through Alex's teacher Kathryn Taylor, Finch sent him a video message asking him to complete a "special project" during lockdown.
-Finch assigned the second grade student to prepare a "cricket magazine" with detailed explanation of the rules of the game, including the fielding positions and how to play.
+Through Alex's teacher Kathryn Taylor, Finch sent the child a video message asking him to complete a "special project" during lockdown.
+Finch asked the second grade student to prepare a "cricket magazine" with detailed explanation of the rules of the game, including the fielding positions and how to play.

 ALSO READ